MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/applicationPools/add/cpu.md

-CPU Settings for an Application Pool <cpu>
+CPU Settings for an Application Pool &lt;cpu&gt;
 ====================
 <a id="001"></a>
 ## Overview